Sarah269/glowing-dollop/GlobalBlackMoney/README.md

 ## Tasks Performed
 - Created a Big Query table by importing a csv file
-- Queried table to gain insights on illegal transactions
+- Queried table to gain insights on transactions whose source of money is illegal

 ## SQL Queries
 - What is the number of transactions in the table?